Chance are, if you’re reading this article, you’re probably thinking to yourself…

 However, GEICO is a well-known company in the insurance industry with a massive customer base, so it’s not uncommon for their customers to inquire about life insurance.
 In such cases, GEICO, through its affiliate, The GEICO Insurance Agency, Inc., refers its customers to an independent online broker called Life Quotes.

 GEICO and Life Quotes have a referral agreement that allows Life Quotes to leverage GEICO’s famous name and marketing power.
 When you request a life insurance quote on GEICO’s website or when you shop for life insurance through GEICO, you’re working with an independent broker – Life Quotes.
 In turn, Life Quotes shows you policies issued by one of several life insurance companies in their network.

-To be honest, there isn’t really a good reason for GEICO to be involved in the life insurance process, except maybe that it’s the only insurance company phone number you have handy.
+There isn’t really a good reason for GEICO to be involved in the life insurance process, except maybe it’s the only insurance company phone number you have handy.
 However, if you’ve already made it that far, you’ll need to know whether Life Quotes is worth your time.
 So, this review will focus on what it’s like to shop for GEICO life insurance through Life Quotes.

 - A.M.
 Best: A++